-The proposed sidewalk addition would bring pedestrian facilities to (3) bus stops and connect existing sidewalks to many churches.
-The sidewalk will improve mobility for the large number of pedestrians and transit users from the nearby low income area.
+The proposed sidewalk addition would bring pedestrian facilities to (4) bus stops and connect existing sidewalks to many churches, daycare facilities, and schools.
+There is relatively high population density because of multi-family housing.

-Innovation (5 points):
+6. Innovation (5 points):

 The project could provide some of the more innovated curb ramp designs as seen in NCDOT Complete Streets Guidelines.
+The ramp designs should help to minimize R/W constraints, which could be an issue on this project.